 In adults, the primary trigger for EM is herpes simplex virus (HSV), which is estimated to incite about 90% of cases.
 EM has been reported with other infections including histoplasmosis, Epstein-Barr virus, and, most recently, COVID-19.
 Medication can also be a trigger.
 Idiopathic cases have also been seen.

-Typically, all cutaneous lesions appear within 24-72 hours and persist for 2 weeks before fading.
+Typically, all cutaneous lesions appear within 24-72 hours and persist for 1-4 weeks before fading.
 The eruption recurs on repeated exposure to the inciting agent.
-While HSV is the most common etiology associated with recurrent EM, several viruses have been associated as triggers, too.

 The following points should be kept in mind when a diagnosis of EM is being considered:

-- Herpes labialis may precede, develop concomitantly, or manifest after the onset of EM.
-In almost half of all cases, herpes labialis precedes EM.
+- Herpes labialis may typically precede development of EM but may sometimes develop concomitantly or manifest after the onset of EM.
+(In almost half of all cases, herpes labialis precedes EM.)

 - Although a strong association exists with HSV and EM, a direct immunofluorescence test or viral culture for HSV will be negative in EM lesions.

-- Classical target lesions are well-defined circular lesions that are less than 3 cm in diameter, have 3 distinct color zones, and a central zone that has a bulla or crust.
+- Classical target lesions are well-defined circular lesions that are less than 3 cm in diameter and have 3 distinct color zones and a central zone that has a bulla or crust.